 2. KPPA (Kantor Perwakilan Perusahaan Asing)

-KPPA is an Indonesian term for a representative office of foreign companies.
+KPPA is a term for a representative office in Indonesia.
 This is the correct type of company if you wish to explore Indonesia’s business opportunities for your company without directly engaging in any commercial activities.

 Procedures for Registering a Company in Indonesia